Sean-Jesky/FasterResponceTimesForFirstResponders-PrePublish-/README.md

 no sorrys.  a rule that helped give me what was taken from me.

-shes the reason for all this right now. your life is being saved from my work one day, because of her. got me feeling like the world could be ours, a future I belive I seen in her eyes.
+m. is the reason for all this right now. your life is being saved from my work one day, because of her. got me feeling like... i write too much from my heart without a filter on my brain, this is why in person is the only way i should talk to people. i hate being online like this. i don't understand the internet...

-in addition, I only wanted her and only her opinion and remarks on this before i published, her word is the only one id wait outside all day just to have the chance to hear her voice or to potentially see her face if she drives by just to see her face (even though i cant really see that far..) i also love how strategic her mind is. cutest and most powerful thing ever.